Creating your CommonApp account

 Music Club – Founding President

 Spearheaded 2 national music concerts; raised $10,000+ for the Malaysian Elderly Association.
 Honed leadership skills working with 60 members.
 (142 characters)

-You have a choice of 5 questions to choose from.
+You have a choice of 7 prompts to choose from.
 Choose one from the list below:

 Honesty is the best policy!
 Do not be afraid if you have a tainted disciplinary record.
 This does not mean that you will be rejected solely based on this.

 It is not necessarily the case that your application would be in any way disadvantaged if this section is left unfilled.
 If there is nothing else to add, there is no need to include unnecessary details.

 However, if you do wish to include additional information, here are examples of what could be added:

 1) Description of the 11th extremely important activity (because you can only write about 10 activities in the previous section)

 “Took a gap year after Year 11 because …”

 “SAT scores were unusually poor because…”